THE DHARMA FLOWER SUTRA SEEN THROUGH

 about the branches of small shrubs.

-The twelfth important point on the last two lines of the above metric hymn of exaltation, “Like a strong winds that blows about the branches of small shrubs.”
+The twelfth important point, on the last two lines of the above metric hymn of exaltation, “like a strong winds that blows about the branches of small shrubs”.
 But this twelfth important point also includes references to the whole of this passage from the metric hymn above: “I had to use the utmost reaches of my mind to transport innumerable assemblies and make their respective dimensions immaculately pure.
-Each and every one of these Buddhas came to the foot of a tree of materials that were precious like a cool and clear pond that is embellished with white lotus flowers.
-At the foot of these trees of precious materials there was a lion throne upon which the Buddhas took their seat bathed in their own light like enormous flares in the darkness of the night.
-The persons of these Buddhas emitted a sublime fragrance which made its way into the ten directions of space impregnating sentient beings with its scent so that they could not suppress their joy, like a strong wind that blows about the branches of shrubs.”
+Each and every one of these Buddhas came to the foot of a tree of materials that were precious, like a cool and clear pond that is embellished with white lotus flowers.
+At the foot of these trees of precious materials, there was a lion throne upon which the Buddhas took their seat, bathed in their own light like enormous flares in the darkness of the night.
+The persons of these Buddhas emitted a sublime fragrance, which made its way into the ten directions of space, impregnating sentient beings with its scent, so that they could not suppress their joy, like a strong wind that blows about the branches of shrubs.”

-In The Oral Transmission on the Meaning of the Dharma Flower Sutra it states that the three phrases that begin with “like” in this particular part of the metric hymn of exaltation, 1) “like a cool and clear pond embellished with white lotus flowers” (ôjin), 2) “like a strong wind that blows about the branches of small shrubs” (hôshin), 3) “like enormous flares in the darkness of the night” (hosshin), refer to the triple entity of the Buddha.
-[They are 1) (Hosshin, Dharmakāya) the all-embracing and highest aspect of the Buddha mind which is Utterness (myô) itself and has no manifest form which is the relativity (, shûnyatâ) with its white lotus flower-like workings that underlie the whole of existence, 2) (Hôshin, sambhogakāya) the entity of the wisdom of the Buddha which implies all that lies behind the title and theme (daimoku) Nam Myôhô Renge Kyô and also includes all that is inscribed on the Fundamental Object of Veneration and 3) (ôjin, nirmānakāya) which consists of the manifestations of the Buddha for the benefit of unenlightened sentient beings.]
+[They are 1) hosshin (Dharma-kāya), the all-embracing and highest aspect of the Buddha mind that is Utterness (myō) itself and has no manifest form, which is the relativity (, shūnyatā) with its white lotus flower-like workings that underlie the whole of existence, 2) hōshin (sambhoga-kāya), the entity of the wisdom of the Buddha, which implies all that lies behind the title and theme (daimoku) Nam Myōhō Renge Kyō and also includes all that is inscribed on the Fundamental Object of Veneration (gohonzon), and 3) ōjin (nirmāna-kāya), which consists of the manifestations of the Buddha for the benefit of unenlightened sentient beings.]

-Out of these three phrases that begin with the word “like”, the first part of the phrase “like a strong wind” indicates the five ideograms for Myô, hô, ren, ke [the k after n becomes g]; kyô which is the subject matter and the title (daimoku) of the Dharma Flower Sutra and the second half of the phrase “that blows about the branches of small shrubs” refers to the gateway to what the Dharma of the Buddha enlightenment really is by breaking and subjugating the arguments of lesser teachings (shakubuku).
-[This takes place only in countries where partial Buddhist doctrines are propagated.
-However in places where there is little or no knowledge of Buddhism, this teaching should be introduced without any abrupt refutations of any existing religious beliefs (shôju).
+[This (shakubuku) takes place only in countries where partial Buddhist doctrines are propagated.
+However, in places where there is little or no knowledge of Buddhism, this teaching should be introduced without any abrupt refutations of any existing religious beliefs (shōju).
 During the time of Nichiren, thirteenth century Japan was ostensibly a Buddhist country, whereas in the West there are very few people who have any real understanding of what the Buddha teaching is about, so we have to make an appeal to people’s reasoning in our attempts to spread this faith.]
-Now the people that follow Nichiren who reverently recite Nam Myôhô Renge Kyô which means to devote our lives to and found them on (Nam) the Utterness of the Dharma [entirety of existence] (Myôhô) permeated by the underlying white lotus flower-like mechanism of the interdependence of cause, concomitancy and effect (Renge) in its whereabouts of the ten realms of dharmas (Kyô) are like the blowing of a strong wind.

-It is on account of the expedient means
+It is on account of

 that the Dharma will eternally last.